koshtech/mongoid-sphinx/README.markdown

 ## Fork info

-This is a fork of http://github.com/burke/mongosphinx with many changes to simplify and support Mongoid.
+This is a fork of a fork of http://github.com/burke/mongosphinx with many changes to simplify and support Mongoid.
+In the future I will attempt to generalize and remove activesupport dependency but at the moment this gem has Rails 3 and project specific features.

 ## General info